Mackenna's Gold: Box office

 Mackenna's Gold was and remains a very successful film in India.
-It remained the top Hollywood grosser in India until blockbusters like Jurassic Park (1993) and Titanic (1997) came along.
+It remained the top Hollywood grosser in India, until blockbusters like Jurassic Park (1993) and Titanic (1997) came along.
 Even worldwide hits such as Jaws (1975) and Star Wars (1977) would not make as much money in India as Mackenna's Gold did.
-The film went through countless re-runs until well into the 1980s and could be seen in cinema halls across India, including small venues in the medium-size towns of North and South India.
+The film went through countless re-runs well into the 1980s and could be seen in cinema halls across India, including small venues in the medium-size towns of North and South India.

 Awards

 Quincy Jones was nominated for a Grammy Award for best original score written for a motion picture or a television special.